Isaiah 17: Destruction of Damascus

 Plunder & Destruction

-“for they said, 'Let us seize for our own use
+"For they said, 'Let us seize for our own use

-Here's how the fate of Israel's enemies are described:
+Here's how the fate of Israel's enemies is described:

 Edomites = Jordan / Parts of the West Bank